Tu carrito está vacío

 The offsetting projects

-Generating clean energy for the grid, China, Taiwan, Thailand and Turkey
+Generating clean energy for the grid in Taiwan and Turkey

 In the countries where most of our products are made fossil fuels including coal remain a major part of the energy mix.
 Energy derived from fossil fuels generates high carbon emissions as well as particulate matter and sulphur dioxide which is harmful to health.

 Grid-connected renewable power plants supply clean energy to the grid, providing an affordable and reliable source of power in local regions.
 Through supporting renewable energy projects and displacing fossil fuel electricity, these projects cut thousands of tonnes of emissions annually, as well as alleviating air pollution, supporting energy security and promoting the adoption of renewable energy.